metauni/metauni.github.io/posts/challenges/challenges.md

 ## Collecting prizes

 To collect your prize, you "buy" it from one of the metauni administrator accounts using Robux provided in a Roblox gift card (believe it or not this seems to be the simplest way to transfer an item).
+Here are teh steps:

-If you won a challenge, email <admin@metauni.org> with your Roblox username and you will receive an email with a Roblox gift card and a separate email from <admin@metauni.org> with a link to the prize.
-Click the "View my digital gift card" link in the first email, and copy the digital gift card number to your clipboard.
-Then click on the link to redeem on Roblox.
-Finally use the link provided in the second email to buy the prize with the provided Robux.
+1. Email <admin@metauni.org> with your Roblox username.
+You will receive an email with a Roblox gift card and a separate email from <admin@metauni.org> with a link to the prize.
+2. Click the "View my digital gift card" link in the first email, and copy the digital gift card number to your clipboard. **Do not click on roblox.com/redeem**.
+Instead go to https://www.roblox.com/upgrades/robux and click on the first option to "Buy 400 Robux".
+Choose the "Redeem Roblox Card" option, paste your card number into the "Enter PIN" box, click "Redeem" and then "Submit Order".
+You want to do this twice (sorry) to fully redeem the card.
+3. Use the link provided in the email from admin@metauni.org to buy the prize with the provided Robux.
 Once an administrator sees you have completed the transaction the prize item will be delisted from the store.

 If you want to verify that you are the sole owner of the prize, get the ID of the item from its URL (e.g. `102611803` from `https://www.roblox.com/catalog/102611803/Verified-Bonafide-Plaidafied`) and then go to `https://api.roblox.com/Marketplace/ProductInfo?assetId=<ITEM-ID>` and look for `"Sales":` in the resulting JSON (yes I know).
 Note that the Challenge `#1A` prize has two sales as it was used for debugging the above, but one of the sales was to myself and was deleted (promise).